Floyd Godfrey, Executive Director

 Matt is available for complimentary speaking on a variety of mental health topics with church groups, ecclesiastical leaders, and other organizations.
 Contact him for specific details and to discuss the need.

-Matt is married to Dani and they have thee adorable children.
+He is actively living his dream of being a professional photographer as well.
+Matt is married to Dani and they have three adorable children.

 John McLean received his education from Arizona State University where he earned his Bachelors Degree in Psychology.
 He also has a Masters Degree in Professional Counseling from Ottawa University, having majored in trauma abuse and deprivation.